Lucius of Chur

 He is sometimes identified with Lucius of Britain.
 This is because he is often referred to as Adeliger der Pritanni ('nobleman of the Pritanni').
-However, Pritanni here refers to tribe after which the region Prättigau was named, not to Britain.
+However, Pritanni here refers to tribe after which the region Prättigau was named, not Britain.

 His feast is on 2 December, or for the Catholic Church, on 3 December.
+He is also venerated in the Orthodox Church.